Minosity-VR/jitsi-roomnames-translation/README.md

 # Post processing
 Depending on what you want to do after that with the words, you may need to affine the translation, or to remove some of the words.

 For instance, this project was created to generate a French dictionnary for the [jitsi-box](https://github.com/openfun/jitsi-box) project.
 For this reason, I had to remove all words containing special characters, which i did with some `sed` commands such as `sed -i '' '/\u00e7/d' ./data_fr/*.json` (This command works for MACOS.
-For a GNU distribution, use `sed -i '/\u00e7/d' ./data_fr/*.json`).
-I also had to check that words' forms (verbs, adverbs, noun) where respected.
+With a GNU distribution, use `sed -i '/\u00e7/d' ./data_fr/*.json`).
+I also had to check that forms (verbs, adverbs, noun) of words were respected.

-If you wan't to use an AI or another translating API who can check itself for this, feel free do no anything you want :)
+If you want to use an AI or another translating API who can check itself for this, feel free do no anything you want :)